-15 Sep Dancing Stars of Wayne County Goes Virtual
+15 Sep Dancing Stars of Wayne County Winner

 The Wayne Education Network (WEN), a program of the Wayne Charitable Partnership, Inc. and the Wayne County Chamber of Commerce, will host the highly anticipated Dancing Stars of Wayne County once again this year, but with a twist!
 The Dancing Stars of Wayne County started out as a ballroom dancing competition and in recent years evolved into partnering with local dance studios, and now debuts a new format.